Frequently Asked Questions

 Q. What components make up NextAgency?

 There will soon be three of them.
-Right now there’s NextBroker.
-In December 2016 we’ll launch NextHR.
-By March 2017 we expect to launch NextMarket.
+Right now there’s NextBroker, our agency management system, and NextHR, our employee management system.
+In 2018 we expect to launch NextMarket, where you and your clients will find products and services to help you grow your businesses.
 To learn more, please use this site’s navigation menu to visit the NextBroker and NextHR pages .

 Q. What’s the difference between NextBroker and NextHR?